Forfar recycling centre

 Liquid food and drinks cartons

 We accept rinsed paper-based food and drinks cartons such as those used for fruit juice, custard, and soup.
-Please put cartons in the mixed plastics (plastic bottles, tubs and trays) bin.
+Please put cartons in the mixed plastics and cans bin.

 - magazines and brochures